kristianmandrup/slush-markoa/default/templates/README.md

 Read more about how to get the full benefits of reactive Widgets for client and server on the [Marko Widgets page](https://github.com/marko-js/marko-widgets).
 Enjoy :)

+Noe: For more Widget insights, also see [Issue #52](https://github.com/marko-js/marko-widgets/issues/52#issuecomment-130434352)

 ### Widgets in the client app

 Just include the same app on the client and use the simple `widget.find` API